 ## Using dnf package

 Upgrade .rpm Package

-Use “-U” command line switch to upgrade the current packages installed on your system.
-This will also install package if package is not already installed.
+Use the “-U” command-line switch to upgrade the current packages installed on your system.
+This will also install the package if the package is not already installed.

 rpm -U package-1.2.3.rpm